-Which collar width for my dog ?
-How do I measure the neck circumference ?
+Which collar width is suitable for my dog?
+How do I measure the neck circumference?

 Welche Halsbandbreite für meinen Hund?
 Wie messe ich den Halsumfang?